priyankachaurasiaa/Hyundai_Car_Price_Prediction/README.md

 ## Challenges

-Throughout the project, we encountered several challenges, including transforming categorical values for regression compatibility, selecting the best regression algorithm, dealing with gridsearchCV challenges for hyperparameter tuning, identifying influential features using techniques like Pearson coefficient correlation and extra tree regressor, and learning HTML from scratch to develop a webpage showcasing the model's workings.
+- Transforming categorical values and removing unnecessary features for regression compatibility.

+- Finding the best regression algorithm and dealing with challenges in gridsearchCV for hyper parameter tuning.

+- Identifying influential features using techniques like Pearson coefficient correlation and extra tree regressor.

+- Learning HTML from scratch to develop a webpage showcasing the model's workings.

 ## Future Scope of the Model